 It's easy to configure a DVR or NVR to stream videos to the Angelcam.

-You just need to make sure the RTSP command and the router configuration is correct, the rest of the steps are very easy to setup.
+To connect a DVR to Angelcam you just need to make sure the RTSP command and the router configuration are correct, the rest of the steps are very easy to setup.

 During the setup process, you can change the video profile you are sending to the Angelcam's server by just using the correct parameters, in my example, I just need to change the subtype=0 to subtype=1 to use the second profile created in the DVR to use less bandwidth.

-If you have DDNS setup in place just use the URL during the setup.
+If you have a DDNS setup in place just use the URL during the setup.

 If you want to become a professional CCTV installer or designer, take a look at the material available in the blog.
 Just click the links below: